lorini/aliaas/README.md

 **Copyright 2012 CPE Lyon**

 ALiaaS has been created within CPE Lyon project by F. Jumel and G. Lorini.
 CPE Lyon is a computing and chemistry engineer school based in Lyon, France.
+For more informations please visit [the official website](http://www.cpe.fr).

 License
 -------

 ALiaaS is under Creative Commons Attribution NonCommercial Licence.
-For more information please read LICENSE.txt file.
+For more information please read LICENSE.txt file or visit [the official website](http://creativecommons.org/licenses/by-nc/2.5/).